 A budget can be eye-opening.
 Necessary expenses like a mortgage, utilities, transportation, food, a cell phone and loan payments can demand a large portion of your monthly income.
 A budget helps to ensure you can pay for your essential needs and reveals what’s left for financial goals and non-essentials.

 Would you like to purchase a home in five years?
 Boost your emergency savings?
 Save for your kids’ post-secondary tuition?
 Help your aging parents?
 Short- and long-term goals require a plan.
-So do your day-to-day comforts and non-essentials, like subscriptions, personal care appointments and speciality coffees.
+So do your day-to-day comforts and non-essentials, like subscriptions, personal care appointments and specialty coffees.
 Make as many budget lines as you want and prioritize however it suits your financial goals.

 There’s one guarantee when it comes to finances: debt will not take care of itself.
 It can be tempting to make only minimum payments on credit cards or lines of credit, or to skip a payment altogether so that you have money to spend elsewhere.
 Unfortunately, over time your credit score will be negatively impacted, and it will take you much longer to pay off your debts.
 The longer you hold onto debt, the more you’ll pay in interest charges.
 Check out this debt calculator to understand how long it will take you to get out of debt.